helm/charts/stable/spark/README.md

 This chart will do the following:

 * 1 x Spark Master with port 8080 exposed on an external LoadBalancer
-* 3 x Spark Workers with HorizontalPodAutoscaler to scale to max 10 pods when CPU hits 50% of 100m
+* 3 x Spark Workers with HorizontalPodAutoscaler to scale to max 10 pods when CPU hits 50% of 100m.
+A LoadBalancer on these worker machines exposes ports 8080, 8888, 8889 and 4040 for purposes such as monitoring or serving spark-serving endpoints.
-* 1 x Zeppelin with port 8080 exposed on an external LoadBalancer
+* 1 x Zeppelin pod (Optional) with port 8080 exposed on an external LoadBalancer
+* 1 x Livy pod (Optional) with port 8998 exposed on an external LoadBalancer
 * All using Kubernetes Deployments

 ## Prerequisites